dhis2-metadata/AH_EBS/docs/ah_ebs-design.md

 #### Laboratory information

-The data element *Laboratory* contains an option set collated by FAO in its Empres-i system.
-It contains national reference labs as well as international labs.
+The data element *Laboratory* contains national reference labs as well as international labs.
 Countries may need to update this option set to include the appropriate laboratories available in their country for testing.
 This field allows users, particularly at national level, to know which laboratory is analysing and providing results on the sample.

 ![Lab information](resources/images/laboratory_information.png)